 - in our midwife-led suite at King’s College Hospital

 - at the birth centre at Princess Royal University Hospital (PRUH)

 Our aim is to offer the same choice you would normally have, however, this will depend on how our service and staffing is affected by the changing local and national situation.

 Birth partners during and after labour

-On the postnatal and antenatal wards, one support person is welcome to visit you on the postnatal ward 24 hours a day.
-You will not be able to swap this person and they should remain at bedsides as much as possible during their visit.
+On the postnatal and antenatal wards, one support person is welcome for the duration of your stay.
+You will not be able to swap this person and they should stay at bedsides as much as possible during their visit.

-On the Neonatal unit, the mother and baby are treated as one, which means the other parent of the baby can visit.
+On the Neonatal unit, you and your baby are treated as one, which means the other parent of the baby can visit.

 For more information